Earnings Lifecycle Management

 Expand the scope to account for other moments that matter in the user journey.

-Conduct interviews to learn about ways to enhance the service further.
+Conduct research to learn about ways to mitigate the service gaps and enhance the service further.